Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

-Coreset formulates the active sampling problem as choosing a subset of samples that spans the dataset \cite{sener2017active}.
+\emph{Coreset Sampling.} Coreset formulates the active sampling problem as choosing a subset of samples that spans the dataset \cite{sener2017active}.
 The subset selection problem is formulated as a k-center problem using a greedy approximation shown in Algorithm \ref{alg:greedy}.

+\reasat{While performing coreset sampling, output of $f(\cdot)$ is utilized and for uncertainty sampling we use the output of $f_p(\cdot)$}.
 Uncertainty sampling focuses on samples in the decision boundary, while coreset focuses on sample diversity.
 These are the two most common sampling methods used in the literature.
 A complete list of existing strategies can be found in \cite{settles2009active}.